jtmuller5/clibbits-vs-code/README.md

 - Or use the keyboard shortcut `Ctrl+Shift+B` (Windows/Linux) or `Cmd+Shift+B` (Mac)
 - The entire code block will be copied to your clipboard

+### 📁 Copy Folder Contents
+- Right-click any folder in the explorer
+- Select "Clibbits: Copy Folder Contents to Clipboard"
+- All text files in the folder and its subfolders will be copied recursively
+- Files are organized with clear separators and relative paths
+- System folders (like node_modules, .git) are automatically excluded

 ## File Format

 ### Single File